The aging process is a daunting and inevitable one.

 But, as with all ages, there is always a risk of injury.
 To keep it safe, studies suggest using safe equipment, careful warming up and cooling down, and a focus on using the correct range of motion is important.79 You should be sharing your new or current physical endeavors with your doctor and get the two thumbs up from them as well.

 What about the type of training?
-The safest type of training focuses on progressive increases in intensity.
+The safest type of training focuses on progressive increases in intensity, much like the Stronglifts 5x5 Workout.
 The focus being on power development that increases the speed of force production.79

 So not only is weightlifting safe, there are also ways to increase the level of safety of the activity.
 All while playing a major role in reducing the overall chance of injury.